kevintolom/alx-system_engineering-devops/README.md

-My Readme for the shell task
+My Readme for the first task